 Macros are your daily caloric intake for the keto diet, broken into categories of optimal fats, carbohydrates, and proteins.
 They are also your literal map for keto success.

 How to Calculate Macros

 The optimal amount of macros is different for each person, based on age, height, weight, activity level, body fat percentages (this is different than BMI), and weight goals.
 How do you know what your optimal macros should be?
-The easiest way to determine the correct amounts is to use a macro calculator, (Keto-Mojo will be launching a free macro calculator soon!).
+The easiest way to determine the correct amounts is to use a macro calculator like the MyMojoMacros calculator we have here.
 Just input the requested information and it will calculate the breakdown of calories, protein, carbs, and fat needed for you to lose, gain, or maintain your weight, depending on the goals you set.

 Regardless, the general consensus within the keto community is that you want to keep your net carbs to 20 or less grams per day to lose weight (unless you’re an active athlete, in which case you can up your net carbs a bit).

 Note: Factors such as age, gender, family, and personal medical history, and genetics influence how your body responds to specific macronutrients and whether or not they help keep your body in ketosis.
 For this reason, we recommend you discuss your intended diet with a medical provider who knows your health history, has an understanding of the ketogenic diet, and can help you make choices that are best for you.

 How to Track Your Macros

 Once you know your macros, you should count (track) them to give yourself the best chance to get and keep your body in a ketogenic state.